 Friendly AI can sometimes (for no discernible reason) either: 1.
 Charge into a swarm of enemies without regard for survival; or 2.
 Hide in cover when you really need help, such as staying hidden in Rats when SWAT start scaling the building.

 Armed Blag: Armoured Transport lets you pull these on GenSec convoys, albeit with more violence than the original trope.
 Each convoy has between one and four trucks, with each truck having several lockboxes you'll need to crack open to get the goods.
-You need at least two bags of loot (gold, jewels, or plain old cash) to complete the heist - each van has at least two, with a potential third available if you don't blow the doors off.
+You need at least two bags of loot (gold, jewels, or plain old cash) to complete the heist - each van has at least two, though the exact quantity per van depends on difficulty and van count, plus the risk of some being destroyed if you use C4 to blow the doors off.

 Ascended Meme: When you first start the game, you'll start a "heist" (actually just a tutorial) where you enter your safehouse.
 Bain will tell you to go inside, and the first command he'll give is for you to answer the phone on the table.
 You can't actually answer it, just like in Counterfeit-fortunately, Bain talks to you anyway, and says "See?
 I'm one step ahead of you, as always!
 You didn't even have to answer the phone!"